 Held ahead of the examination period, the fashion show allowed students to refresh their minds and gave them a chance to enjoy a relaxed atmosphere before their academic assessments.

-Campus Voice Presenter Katrina Hankosi says the platform also celebrates those who paved the way for future generations in the fashion industry.
+Campus Voice Presenter Katrina Hankosi said the platform also celebrates those who paved the way for future generations in the fashion industry.

 One of the featured fashion designers, Kaine Muluti, said his passion for fashion comes from a desire to create unique and outstanding designs.

-This, he says, was after noticing that people tend to wear similar styles.
+This, he said, was after noticing that people tend to wear similar styles.

-Muluti also acknowledged the challenges in the fashion industry, such as pricing, but says it at least helps in reducing unemployment.
+Muluti also acknowledged the challenges in the fashion industry, such as pricing, but said it at least helps in reducing unemployment.

-"These customers thinking that your prices are high, because they do not see the work, because people do not know how clothes are made, how much weight you put in, and that I think that's the first thing, and also equipment and marketing, that would be the biggest challenge when it comes to fashion design.
-Once you just have the skill, whether it's level one, you can basically start working for yourself until to a point where, if you want to get a job, you can get employed, or you can be self-employed.
+"These customers think that your prices are high because they do not see the work, because people do not know how clothes are made or how much weight you put in.
+And I think that's the first thing, but also equipment and marketing are the biggest challenges when it comes to fashion design.
+Once you have the skill, even at level one, you can start working for yourself, and if you want a job, you can get employed or be self-employed.
 So, it's just up to you, but with skill-based work, you can work for yourself."

 Creative Director Boniface Sinonge emphasised the creativity required, such as critical thinking and the ability to see what others may overlook in the world of fashion.

-"You need to be innovative at the same time, and you need to think outside the boat.
-In there, you have to think ahead of time, like how people view a certain perspective or certain things that you are creating, and also about the direct also to come to reality, the eye that I have talked about creating, and I know I see things in different perspective and in different dimensions of people I cannot see."
+"You need to be innovative at the same time, and you need to think outside the box.
+In there, you have to think ahead of time, like how people view a certain perspective or certain things that you are creating, and also about the direct way to come to reality, the eye that I have discussed creating, and I know I see things in different perspectives and in different dimensions of people I cannot see."

 The event marked the second fashion showcase hosted by the IUM Nkurenkuru Campus and is expected to become an annual event.